The Tapping Evidence Base

 The effect of Emotional Freedom Techniques on patients with dental anxiety: A pilot study

 In plain English.
-Eight dental patients with anxiety about dental visits either did four minutes of EFT tapping or read a magazine while imagining being in the dentist's chair.
-The tapping group's anxiety dropped more than five times as much as the magazine-reading group's.
-Despite the tiny sample, the result lines up with larger EFT anxiety studies and a meta-analysis, suggesting even a very brief tapping session can help.
+Eight dental patients with dental anxiety either did four minutes of EFT tapping or read a magazine while imagining being in the dentist's chair.
+The tapping group's anxiety dropped more than the magazine-reading group's, but with only eight people the difference between the groups did not reach statistical significance (it only approached it).
+Read as a small, suggestive pilot consistent with larger EFT anxiety studies.

 What they found